joeqian10/neo3-gogogo/README.md

 ### 3.2 "blockchain" module

-This module defines the storage key/value struct in neo.
+This module defines the storage key/value struct in neo which will mainly be used in state services in this SDK.

 ### 3.3 "crypto" module